APRIL CANDLE OF THE MONTH - 25% OFF

 FRAGRANCE NOTES: The cool waters of the Rio Grande River flowing alongside the Village of Pilar includes fragrance notes of water, woods, and a hint of lavender.

-INSPIRATION: The Village of Pilar sits along the Rio Grande in Northern New Mexico about 15 miles before you arrive in Taos.
-Local wineries, apple, and apricot orchards grow in this valley.
+INSPIRATION: The Village of Pilar sits along the Rio Grande in Northern New Mexico about 15 miles before you arrive in Taos surrounded by local wineries, and apple and apricot orchards which fill this green valley.

 Today it is the go-to place for whitewater rafting and kayakers who raft and camp along the banks of the river.
 Pilar was originally named "Cieneguilla," for the swampy ground in a bend of the Rio Grande.